 Good news!
-Westpac relaunched its 0% for 24 months balance transfer offer on the Westpac Low Rate credit card this month.
-The bank previously released the same offer in December last year, which came in handy for cardholders who needed to consolidate their Christmas credit card debt.
+Westpac has relaunched its 0% for 24 months balance transfer offer on the Westpac Low Rate credit card this month.
+The bank previously released a similar offer in December last year and again in April 2017.

-The reinstated 0% for 24 months offer makes it the longest interest-free balance transfer card on the market, a title it shares with the NAB Low Rate Platinum Card.
-Regularly, the Westpac Low Rate credit card would only offer 0% on balance transfers for 12 months.
-However, you can take advantage of this 24 month, interest-free offer if you apply online and are approved by 31 July 2017.
+The reinstated 0% for 24 months offer makes it one of the longest interest-free balance transfer card on the market.
+Previously, the Westpac Low Rate credit card only offered 0% on balance transfers for 18 months.
+However, you can now take advantage of this 24 month, interest-free offer if you apply online and are approved by 26 October 2017.

 While you will save on interest, the card isn’t entirely cost-free.
 You’ll have to pay the 2% balance transfer fee when you first move your balance to the new card and an annual fee of $59 (which is relatively competitive compared to some other balance transfer credit cards).

-You’re required to pay at least 2% of your closing balance each month, but you should pay as much as you can to clear your debt before the introductory offer ends.
+You’re required to pay at least 2% (or $10, whichever is greater) of your closing balance each month, but you should pay as much as you can to clear your debt before the introductory offer ends.
 So, let’s say you have a balance of $10,000.
 Rather than just paying the 2% minimum repayment (which would be $200 each month), you could pay $416 each month to clear the entire balance within 24 months and avoid collecting any interest.